aminya/Matlab-Snippets/README.md

 # Matlab-Snippets
 Generate Matlab snippets for Atom

-Uses Matlab's original JSON files to generate the snippets.
+Uses Matlab's original JSON and XML files to generate the snippets.

+Snippets contain:
+  - function description
+  - function prototype
+  - link to help
+  - function toolbox name

 # How to use
 Snippets are available in snippets folder